kilgaloon/leprechaun/README.md

 	- -> echo "I need to wait above step to finish, then i can do my stuff"

+## Installation

+Go to `leprechaun` directory and run `make install`, you will need sudo privileges for this.

 ## Starting/Stopping service